MSEA is a union of nearly 6,000 classified public school

 Did You Know?

-Applications are now being accepted for the 2013-14 MN Union Leadership Program, which begins in September.
-Through 6 in-depth sessions scheduled over 9 months, participants study the labor movement and discuss how to address the challenges facing unions today.
-Call 612.624.5020 for a brochure and application, or visit the LES website.
-Space is limited.
-Deadline: May 31
+LABOR EDUCATION SERVICE - Applications are now being accepted for the 2014-15 Minnesota Union Leadership Program, beginning in September.
+Through 6 in-depth sessions scheduled over 9 months, participants study the labor movement and discuss how to address challenges facing unions today.
+Enrollment is limited.
+Registration deadline: May 23.
+For more information, visit the LES website, email LES or phone 612.624.5020.

 Something on your mind?
 Click on the Facebook icon on the right to see what MSEA members are talking about today!